nestorrente/erdiagram/docs/Library_usage.md

 ```

 You can also instantiate the `JavaSourceCodeGenerator` using custom configuration options.
-This allows you to add JPA annotations and much more:
+This allows you to add JPA, validation and Lombok annotations among other features:

 ```javascript
 import {